ClementineFrancois/Foreign-CDS-detection/README.md

 # About

 This script identifies contaminant CDS / scaffolds in a genome assembly, without any a priori on the source(s) of contamination.
-It also outputs a list of potential HGT candidates, which require a subsequent (phylogenetic) validation.
+It also outputs a list of potential HGT candidates, which require subsequent (phylogenetic) validation.
 This script focuses on non-metazoan sources of contaminants and HGT, classified in five taxonomic groups: eubacteria, archaea, fungi, viridiplantae and ‘protists’.
 It was optimized and benchmarked in arthropods, but can be applied to any other taxa, provided that an adequate reference database is available.

-The first step of the script consists in a preliminary taxonomic assignment of each CDS based on sequence similarity (DIAMOND BLASTP against a protein reference database).
+The first step consists in a preliminary taxonomic assignment of each CDS based on sequence similarity (DIAMOND BLASTP against a protein reference database).
 CDS assigned to a non-metazoan group (eubacteria; archaea; viridiplantae; fungi; protists) are considered as “foreign” candidates.
-In addition, CDS assigned to Arthropoda are labelled as "confident-arthropod" to be later used in the script.
-The 10 best blast hits are considered instead of just the best one, as a way to account for potential contaminations and other sources of taxonomic mis-assignment in the reference database.
+In addition, CDS assigned to Arthropoda are labelled as "confident-arthropod", to be later used in the script.
+The 10 best blast hits are considered instead of just the best one, as a way to account for potential taxonomic mis-assignment, e.g. due to contamination, in the reference database.

-The second step of the script is a test of synteny.
+The second step is a test of synteny.
 All foreign CDS candidates as well as the “confident-arthropod” CDS are mapped onto the genomic scaffolds using GMAP.
-A candidate is considered as a potential HGT if it was physically linked to (i.e., mapped to the same scaffold as) at least one “confident-arthropod” CDS.
-A candidate is considered as a contaminant if it mapped to a scaffold to which no “arthropod-confident” CDS mapped, and at least another non-metazoa CDS mapped.
-A candidate is considered as “uncertain” if it did not reliably map to any scaffold or if it was the only CDS to map to a given scaffold.
+A candidate is considered as a potential HGT if physically linked to (i.e., mapped to the same scaffold as) at least one “confident-arthropod” CDS.
+A candidate is considered as a contaminant if linked to a scaffold to which no “arthropod-confident” CDS mapped, and at least another non-metazoa CDS mapped.
+A candidate is considered as “uncertain” if it did not reliably map to any scaffold or was the only CDS to map to a given scaffold.

 As an example, the genome assembly of *Aedes aegypti* (EnsemblMetazoa) was processed in 3.5 hours using 70 CPU.